 Nitrous oxide is a powerful greenhouse gas produced by fossil fuel combustion, soil and fertilizer cultivation practices, and the burning of biomass.

-Chlorofluorocarbons (CFCs) are synthetic compounds made for industrials purposes.
-These greenhouse gases deplete the ozone layer – the layer of the atmosphere responsible for shielding the earth and its inhabitants from a portion of the sun’s radiation.
-Although the industrial use of CFCs is regulated, these harmful greenhouse gases are present in air-conditioners and refrigerants, insulations and packing materials, solvents, and aerosol cans.
+Chlorofluorocarbons (CFCs) are synthetic compounds made for industrial purposes.
+These greenhouse gasses deplete the ozone layer – the layer of the atmosphere responsible for shielding the Earth and its inhabitants from a portion of the sun’s radiation.
+Although the industrial use of CFCs is regulated, these harmful greenhouse gasses are present in air-conditioners and refrigerants, insulations and packing materials, solvents, and aerosol cans.

 Water vapor, while “natural” can become lethal too.
 As temperatures increase, the bodies of water that cover the vast majority of Earth’s surface release increasingly larger amounts of water vapor into the air.
 Water vapor in the atmosphere also acts to trap heat, creating more clouds and precipitation, and accounts for nearly 80% of the total greenhouse mass in the atmosphere.
 Water vapor not only increases Earth’s surface temperatures through its participation in the greenhouse effect, but it also increases precipitation and alters weather patterns over time (i.e. climate change).
 As temperatures continue to increase, the vicious cycle of excess heat being trapped and even more water vapor entering the atmosphere continues unabated, finally ending in a planet too hot for us and most species to survive.